ieqa/FaceUnlock/README.md

 # FaceUnlock
 Face Authentication method to unlock Android device screen using OpenCV and javaCV

-The main project is Face Unlock.
+The main project is FaceUnlock folder.